Learn More About The Advanced Imaging Available At Southwestern: Chat with Us | Email Us

-We also perform interventional radiology procedures in the Medical Imaging Department at Southeastern.
-Interventional radiology is a subspecialty of radiology, in which minimally invasive procedures are performed using imaging guidance to target treatment within specific areas of the body.
+In Imaging Services, we also perform interventional radiology procedures.
+Interventional radiology is a subspecialty of radiology, in which minimally invasive procedures are performed using imaging guidance.

 Many interventional radiology procedures for cancer treatment are performed on an outpatient basis or during a short hospital stay.
 In many cases, the procedures are less painful and debilitating for patients than exploratory surgical procedures.
 In addition, patients can typically recover more quickly and tend to have fewer side effects and complications.

-The following are two examples of the interventional procedures we perform at Southeastern:
+The following are just some of the interventional procedures we perform at Southwestern:

 In this procedure, a small catheter is inserted through a needle (with X-ray guidance) into the patient’s femoral artery, located in the groin.
-The interventional radiologist then threads the catheter through the aorta (the largest artery in the body) and then into the artery in the liver that feeds the tumor.
+The interventional radiologist then threads the catheter through the aorta (the largest artery, located in the heart) and into the artery in the liver, which is the one that feeds the tumor.
 The interventional radiologist then injects chemotherapy into that artery.
 This concentrated dose hits the tumor directly.

-CT fluoroscopy may be conducted via our multidetector CT scanner for use in biopsies.
-Interventional Radiologists can use CT fluoroscopy (live CT images) to help position the probe/needle in and around critical anatomical structures, such as the heart, lungs and spine to obtain the best tumor specimen.
+CT fluoroscopy may be conducted via our new multidetector CT scanner.
+Interventional radiologists can complete CT fluoroscopy using live CT images to help position the probe/needle in and around critical anatomical structures, such as the heart, lungs and spine to obtain the best tumor specimen.
 It also allows physicians to drain thoracic, abdominal, pelvic and retroperitoneal lesions.